SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable2.md

 - Strong foundation

 **Changes Made**
-- Reorganized Deliverable 1 sectioon to better allign with the Project Document
+- Reorganized Deliverable 1 section to better allign with the Project Document
 - Simplified the Use Case diagram
 - Edited Class Diagram layout f/readability and changed from embedded code to png
 - Added missing relationship to RegStatus class